 Search is the rough equivalent online.
 A smart search that understands user requirements and intent through semantic understanding would help users find what they’re looking for.

-- Loyalty programmes/salesperson expertise: Many shoppers at online stores consider the salesperson as an expert in the domain/product and consult with him before buying on many factors.
-Offline stores also run more loyalty programmes.
-Both these help conversion rates.
+- Loyalty programs/salesperson expertise: Many shoppers at online stores consider the salesperson as an expert in the domain/product and consult with him before buying on many factors.
+Offline stores also run more loyalty programs.
+Both of these help conversion rates.

-More loyalty management programmes helps would help repeat business from acquired customers.
-AI based chatbots that customer can use to question about the product would help him make decisions on product purchase.
+More loyalty management programs helps would help repeat business from acquired customers.
+AI-based chatbots that customers can use to question the product would help him make decisions on product purchases.